AlexanderNeuwirth/CS5265_Project1/README.md

 The formula is given below where x is the actual value, y is the predicted value, and D is the number of data points being evaluated.
 $$\sum_{i=1}^{D}|x_i-y_i|$$

-From a business value standpoint, we may also want to consider percentage error, where we additionally divide the error by the true value ($$x_i$$) so the metric is more interpretable for low-calorie items.
+From a business value standpoint, we may also want to consider percentage error, where we additionally divide the error by the true value (x) so the metric is more interpretable for low-calorie items.
 Accurate calorie tests are actually substantially cheaper, as they simply involve burning the food to heat water and measuring the temperature, and many labs will give them out for free.
 For some applications, however, like reconstructing nutrition for incomplete historical data where samples to burn are inaccessible, the business value may be substantial and harder to quantify.